Azure/ResourceModules/modules/Microsoft.Authorization/policyDefinitions/readme.md

       }
       tagValue: {
         metadata: {
-          description: 'Value of the tag such as \'production\''
+          description: 'Value of the tag such as \'environment\''
           displayName: 'Tag Value'
         }
         type: 'String'